We take the health and safety of our community seriously.

 Our operating hours are now Monday through Friday, 8 a.m. to 4 p.m.
 As always, you can call us anytime, 24/7, to be connected with a nurse.

-We now offer Telehealth for most types of medical visits and all behavioral health (counseling) visits.
+We now offer Telehealth for most types of medical visits and all behavioral health (counseling), as well as some dental visits.
 If you would like your visit to be by phone rather than in person, just let us know when you schedule your appointment.
 We are strongly recommending telehealth visits for patients who are over age 60, or over age 50 with a chronic health condition.
 Video visits may also be available.

 - Behavioral health (counseling)